 The chickenpox virus causes all forms of shingles.
 This virus is known as varicella zoster virus (VZV).
 If you’ve had chickenpox, the virus will remain dormant in your nerve cells.
-Experts don’t fully understood what causes the virus to reactivate and why it only reactivates in some people.
+Experts don’t fully understand what causes the virus to reactivate and why it only reactivates in some people.

 When VZV reappears as shingles, the virus is known as herpes zoster.
 Keep reading to learn more about this condition and what to expect if you develop shingles without a rash.

-The symptoms of ZSH are similar to the symptoms of shingles but without a rash.
+The symptoms of ZSH are similar to the symptoms of shingles, but without a rash.
 The symptoms are usually isolated to one side of the body and commonly occur on the face and neck, and in the eyes.
 Symptoms can also occur in the internal organs.
 Typical symptoms include:

 - a painful burning sensation

 - sensitivity to touch

 No one fully understands why VZV reactivates as shingles in some people.

 Shingles often occurs in people with compromised immune systems.
 Your immune system may become compromised because of: